Continued fractions for cycle-alternating permutations: Preliminaries: Permutation statistics

 On the other hand, an index $i \in [N]$ is called a \begin{itemize} \item {\em record}\/ (rec) (or {\em left-to-right maximum}\/) if $\sigma(j) < \sigma(i)$ for all $j < i$ [note in particular that the indices 1 and $\sigma^{-1}(N)$ are always records]; \item {\em antirecord}\/ (arec) (or {\em right-to-left minimum}\/) if $\sigma(j) > \sigma(i)$ for all $j > i$ [note in particular that the indices $N$ and $\sigma^{-1}(1)$ are always antirecords]; \item {\em exclusive record}\/ (erec) if it is a record and not also an antirecord; \item {\em exclusive antirecord}\/ (earec) if it is an antirecord and not also a record; \item {\em record-antirecord}\/ (rar) (or {\em pivot}\/) if it is both a record and an antirecord; \item {\em neither-record-antirecord}\/ (nrar) if it is neither a record nor an antirecord. \end{itemize} Every index $i$ thus belongs to exactly one of the latter four types; we refer to this classification as the \textbfit{record classification}.
 We write \be \Rec(\sigma) \;=\; \{ i \colon\: \sigma(j) < \sigma(i) \hbox{ for all } j < i \} \ee for the set of record indices and \be \rec(\sigma) \;=\; |\Rec(\sigma)| \ee for its cardinality, and likewise for antirecords.

-The record and cycle classifications of indices are related as follows: \begin{quote} \begin{itemize} \item[(a)] Every record is a weak excedance, and every exclusive record is an excedance. \item[(b)] Every antirecord is a weak anti-excedance, and every exclusive antirecord is an anti-excedance. \item[(c)] Every record-antirecord is a fixed point. \end{itemize} \end{quote} Therefore, by applying the record and cycle classifications simultaneously, we obtain 10~disjoint categories \cite{Sokal-Zeng_masterpoly}: \begin{itemize} \item ereccval: exclusive records that are also cycle valleys; \item ereccdrise: exclusive records that are also cycle double rises; \item eareccpeak: exclusive antirecords that are also cycle peaks; \item eareccdfall: exclusive antirecords that are also cycle double falls; \item rar: record-antirecords (these are always fixed points); \item nrcpeak: neither-record-antirecords that are also cycle peaks; \item nrcval: neither-record-antirecords that are also cycle valleys; \item nrcdrise: neither-record-antirecords that are also cycle double rises; \item nrcdfall: neither-record-antirecords that are also cycle double falls; \item nrfix: neither-record-antirecords that are also fixed points. \end{itemize} Clearly every index $i$ belongs to exactly one of these 10~types; we call this the \textbfit{record-and-cycle classification}.
+The record and cycle classifications of indices are related as follows: \begin{quote} \begin{itemize} \item[(a)] Every record is a weak excedance, and every exclusive record is an excedance. \item[(b)] Every antirecord is a weak anti-excedance, and every exclusive antirecord is an anti-excedance. \item[(c)] Every record-antirecord is a fixed point. \end{itemize} \end{quote} Therefore, by applying the record and cycle classifications simultaneously, we obtain 10 (not~20) disjoint categories \cite{Sokal-Zeng_masterpoly}:

+Clearly every index $i$ belongs to exactly one of these 10~types; we call this the \textbfit{record-and-cycle classification}.
 The corresponding sets are $\Ereccval = \Rec \cap \Cval$, etc.